“A dog might as well speculate on the mind of Newton,” – Charles Darwin on God

 “Be ever hearing, but never understanding; be ever seeing, but never perceiving.
 Make the heart of this people calloused; make their ears dull and close their eyes.
 Otherwise they might see with their eyes, hear with their ears, understand with their hearts, and turn and be healed.” – Isaiah 6:9-10

 I was the first person on Earth to predict the Trump presidency and explain why he was going to win in my blogs of March, June and July of 2016.
 My friends are still in awe at my 127.3% accuracy prophesying current events, up 12.6% in the last fiscal quarter.
 In fact, just this morning (October 8, 2018 at 9.07 am), I collected the downpayment on my Tesla ($20.25) from the bets my classmates made with me last Wednesday (Oct 3 at 10.34 am).
 Even though Senators Flake, Collins and Murkowski looked like they were going to vote against his nomination to the Supreme Court and the FBI was in the middle of its investigation, I still confidently assured them Judge Kavanaugh absolutely would be confirmed.
-I could have gotten really good odds at the time, but that would have been taking candy from a baby and anyway, I’m forbidden to benefit from my gift.
+I could have gotten really good odds at the time, but that would have been taking candy from babies and anyway, I’m forbidden to benefit from my gift.
 No Tesla.
 It’s part of the deal I made with the same Divine force that granted me my power.

 In a moment, I’m going to tell you what else is going to happen.
 In fact, I’m going to lay out a complete prophecy describing the future of the Trump imperial reign and its impact on centuries to come.
 But first let me tell you how I knew the outcome of the Kavanaugh Kerfluffle.
 Prophets and magicians shouldn’t reveal their secret methods, but I don’t mind because you’re not going to believe me anyway.
 At best, you’re going to dismiss me as a formerly smart person who went whacko, or a religious nutball, or a paranoiac, or as my sore loser buddies did this morning, just someone who keeps getting lucky.
 Continue reading “Kavanaugh, Trump 2024, and the Messiah – or – How to be a prophet in your spare time”→